On this page

 Most public super funds charge a fixed percentage-based fee, which means the higher the balance the more you pay.
 Whereas many SMSF fees are fixed dollar costs, so the larger the fund balance the lower the total fees as a percentage of funds under management.

-Running an SMSF might be cost effective with a $200,000 balance if you are willing and capable of doing everything yourself, without using advisers, and you plan to use low-expense investments like ETFs.
+Running an SMSF might be cost effective with a $200,000 balance if you are willing and capable of doing a lot of the administration and investing yourself, without using advisers, and you plan to use low-expense investments like ETFs.
 But there will still be an annual bill for accounting and auditing.
+Rice Warner estimated that a $200,000 fund with simple investments and administration fees could cost as little as $1,329 per year.

 Or you may be prepared to wear the extra costs in the early years because you expect to be able to contribute substantial amounts into your fund in the not-too-distant future.